erdinckaya/modernopengl/README.md

 ## Building
 ModernOpenGL uses `CMake` to build its source files.
 In order to build we need `OpenGL`, `SDL2`, `glew`, `freetype` and `glm`, since this project is using `vcpkg` as a package manager all you need to do is checkout `vcpkg` from github and follow the instructions.
-It should take your 5 mins with a mediacore internet connection.
+It should take your 5 mins with a mediocre internet connection.
 You can find the `vcpkg` link [here](https://github.com/microsoft/vcpkg).
 Once you are installed `vcpkg`, we have to define vcpkg as a tool chain file which can be done like this.
 ```
 -DCMAKE_TOOLCHAIN_FILE=[vcpkg root]/scripts/buildsystems/vcpkg.cmake ..